 Prior to my work in clay, I was involved with contemporary fiber for 30 years.
 Old man.

-Barry Rhodes has been making pottery for over 30 years having started as an apprentice under Rick Berman and Glenn Dair in the late 70s at Callanwolde Fine Arts Center in Atlanta, GA.
+Barry Rhodes has been making pottery for over 40 years having started as an apprentice under Rick Berman and Glenn Dair in the late 70s at Callanwolde Fine Arts Center in Atlanta, GA.
 His work is in many collections including the Mint Museum in Charlotte, NC and Agnes Scott College in Decatur, GA.
 Barry has a PhD in Physics from Emory University and taught at Clark Atlanta University in the Department of Physics for ten years.
 He has retired from the Centers for Disease Control and Prevention as a Computer Scientist.
-He divides his time between his home in Decatur, GA and his farm house in Sodom Laurel, Madison County, NC.
+Most of the time he is to be found at his farm house and studio in Sodom Laurel, Madison County, NC.